 - Serious misconduct checks (previous Public Service departments and statutory Crown entities only)

 Covid vaccination requirements

 Following the update to COVID-19 Public Health Response (Vaccinations) Order 2021, to be employed with Southern DHB you will be required to be fully vaccinated as a health care worker.
 If you have already been fully vaccinated you will need to provide proof of this to Occupational Health staff.
-If you are not yet fully vaccinated you must make arrangements to undertake your first vaccination no later than the 30 October 2021 and be fully vaccinated, as required by the Order, by 1 December 2021
+If you are not yet fully vaccinated you must make arrangements to undertake your first vaccination before you start work and be fully vaccinated, as required by the Order, by 1 January 2022.